Anglican religious order: Restoration

 During the three centuries from dissolution to restoration some views expressed a desire for the restoration of the religious life within Anglicanism.
 In 1829 the poet Robert Southey, in his Colloquies (cxiii.), trusts that “thirty years hence this reproach also may be effaced, and England may have its Beguines and its Sisters of mercy.
 It is grievously in need of them.”

 Practical efforts were made in the religious households of Nicholas Ferrar at Little Gidding, 1625, and of William Law at King's Cliffe, 1743; and under Charles II, says Fr.
 Bede in his Autobiography, “about 12 Protestant ladies of gentle birth and considerable means” founded a short-lived convent, with William Sancroft, then Dean of St Paul's, for director.

 Southey's appeal had weight, and before the thirty years had passed, compassion for the needs of the destitute in great cities, and the impulse of a strong Church revival, aroused a body of laymen, among whom were included William Gladstone, Sir T. D. Acland, Mr A. J. Beresford-Hope, Lord Lyttelton and Lord John Manners (chairman), to exertions which restored sisterhoods to the Church of England.
 On 26 March 1845 the Park Village Community was set on foot in Regent's Park, London, to minister to the poor population of St Pancras.
 The “Rule” was compiled by Edward Pusey, who also gave spiritual supervision.
 In the Crimean War the superior and other sisters went out as nurses with Florence Nightingale.
 The community afterwards united with the Devonport Sisters, founded by Miss Sellon in 1849, and together they form what is known as Ascot Priory.
-The St Thomas's sisterhood at Oxford commenced in 1847; and the mother-superior of the Holy Trinity Convent at Oxford, Marian Hughes, dedicated herself before witnesses to such a life as early as 1841.
+The St Thomas's sisterhood at Oxford commenced in 1847; and the mother-superior of the Society of the Holy and Undivided Trinity Convent at Oxford, Marian Hughes, dedicated herself before witnesses to such a life as early as 1841.